Manage MFA

 Please note: Windows Hello for Business is device-specific and must be set up separately on each of your ZIM-managed devices.

-If you want to use a security key or passkey, for example, select “Use another device”.
+If you would prefer to use a security key (YubiKey) or a passkey with the Microsoft Authenticator app , select "Use a different device".

 Then select one of the following options: